soapgaz/soapgaz/README.md

 wowee hi there
-my names si or callie ^_^. it/he/howl/paw prns! genderblank though :3c im 18 ! i love c + h plspls! i love call of duty a lot .. ghost fictkin
+my names si or callie ^_^. it/he/she/howl/paw prns! idc what gender you percieve me as guys. whatever gender you think i am, i am. have fun w it ;3 im 18 ! i love c + h plspls! i love call of duty a lot .. ghost fictkin